habibian/habibian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Amir Habibian, director of engineering at Qualcomm AI Research.
-My reserach is mostly focused on computational efficiency of computer vision models to process high resolution images and videos.
+I am Amir Habibian, research scientist (Director of Engineering) at Qualcomm AI Research.
+My reserach is focused on computational efficiency of computer vision models to process high resolution images and videos.
+Currently, I lead the Generative Vision group, which develops efficient diffusion models to generate images and videos on edge devices such as mobile and XR devices.
 {style="text-align: justify;"}